The Warping module is a feature of the Output Setup. It is there to let you distort an output to adjust it precisely on your projection surface.

 Note: the warping distortion only affects the output rendering, it is not reflected on the Canvas in the work area or in the output setup window.

-Linear warping allows you to distort only an area of the output, for instance to compensate for asperities on the projection surface.
+Points warping allows you to distort only an area of the output, for instance to compensate for asperities on the projection surface.
+Imagine stretching a piece of cloth to change its shape—this is akin to warping.

 - Select a screen.

-- On the right, select "Linear" for the Warping type.
+- On the right, select "Points" for the Warping type.

 - Select a point on the warping grid of the screen in the Screens setup area.